 Not the largest, but definitely one of the prettiest lakes in Trentino.

-Surrounded by incredible scenery, from forests to the Pale di San Martino peaks, all of the the backdrops reflect on the water.
-Making for incredible photo opportunities depending on the season.
+Surrounded by incredible scenery, from forests to the Pale di San Martino peaks, all reflected beautifully on the water it is quite breathtaking.

 8. Laghi Di Colbricon